 In 2014 Rudolf produced and edited the documentary film ‘MEDICINE OF THE WOLF’, with world renowned photographer Jim Brandenburg.
 The film had its world premiere at the St. Paul Minnesota International film festival where it won ‘Audience Choice Award’ It also won ‘Festival Grand Prize’ at the Arizona International Film Festival.

-In 2017 Rudolf directed HEX, a supernatural thriller shot on location in Cambodia, a first for a Canadian production.
+In 2017 Rudolf directed HEX, a supernatural thriller shot on location in Cambodia, a first for a Canadian production, the film is repped by Brillstein Entertainment Partners and slated for a 2018 release.

-Rudolf is a DGA member in good standing.
+Rudolf is a DGA and BAFTA member in good standing.